anakin87/neural-search-pills/pills/retrieve-re-rank.md

 Once we have some possibly relevant documents, we can use a Cross-Encoder to refine the ranking of these documents.

-The query and each document are passed to the Cross-Encoder transformer network which produces an output value between 0 and 1, indicating the similarity of the input sentence pair.
+The query and each document are passed to the Cross-Encoder transformer network which produces an output value between 0 and 1, indicating the similarity of the input pair.

-By performing attention across the query and the document, we get better quality of ranking.
-Because Cross-Encoder inference is slow, at query time we can re-rank only a limited number of documents.
+By performing attention across the query and the document, we get a better indication of the similarity, so the quality of the ranking can be improved.
+Because Cross-Encoder inference is slow 🐌, at query time we can re-rank only a limited number of documents.

 A Cross-Encoder Re-Ranker can also be combined with a BM25 sparse retriever!